jtechprojects/cybersecurity-homelab/README.md

 The homelab uses a dedicated 8-port Ethernet switch to provide wired network connectivity between the physical systems.

 The Dell OptiPlex 3040 running pfSense serves as the **firewall, router, and default gateway** for the lab environment.
-All physical systems and virtual machines use pfSense as their gateway, allowing network traffic to be routed and controlled through the firewall.
+The Dell OptiPlex 3040 running pfSense serves as the firewall, router, DHCP server, and default gateway for the lab environment.
+All physical systems and virtual machines use pfSense as their default gateway for traffic leaving the local network.
+Because the lab currently uses a flat network connected through an unmanaged Ethernet switch, communication between systems on the same subnet can occur directly through the switch without traversing pfSense.
+Traffic destined for external networks is routed through pfSense, where firewall policies can be applied.
 The physical network consists of:

 * **Dell OptiPlex 3040** — pfSense firewall, router, and default gateway